cosimameyer/community-bots/docs/index.md

 This project focuses on building community-driven bots for Bluesky and Mastodon to support and grow the Python, R, and data community.
 The bots help by

-- boosting posts tagged with #pyladies or #rladies,
+- Boosting posts tagged with #pyladies or #rladies,
-- sharing portraits of amazing women in tech,
+- Sharing portraits of amazing women in tech,
-- posting useful resources by PyLadies and R-Ladies, and
+- Posting useful resources by PyLadies and R-Ladies, and
-- celebrating community achievements.
+- Celebrating community achievements.

-Wit these bots, I hope to give others an automated megaphone to increase visibility for underrepresented groups in the tech space.
+With these bots, I hope to give others an automated megaphone to increase visibility for underrepresented groups in the tech space.

 ![](img/pyladies_bot_megaphone.png)